 You may be eligible for Workers’ Compensation benefits for injuries or illness occurring in and arising out of your employment.
 Workers’ Compensation benefits are provided by law pursuant to Iowa Code §85, 85A and 85B.
-Under Workers’ Compensation, you may be eligible for temporary and/or permanent wage replacement and medical care.
 If you sustain an injury or illness you believe is work-related, you should immediately notify your employer, who will ask you to complete a First Report of Injury (FROI).
 Your supervisor or Human Resources Associate (HRA) can assist you with this process.

 Your FROI will be sent to Sedgwick for evaluation and handling.
 Sedgwick administers the Workers’ Compensation claims for the State of Iowa.
 They are responsible for claims intake, evaluation, direction of medical care, benefits payment, and other aspects of handling Workers’ Compensation claims filed by State of Iowa employees.

 Your employer has the right and obligation to direct medical care in a Workers’ Compensation claim [§85.27].
 An authorized treating provider (ATP) must be utilized in all non-emergency cases for initial treatment.
 A list of these providers is located here.
 Note: If a life-threatening or emergency situation arises you should seek immediate medical attention at any nearest provider or contact 911.
 This list is not exhaustive of all providers or facilities that may be involved in your care.
 Sedgwick and the ATP will coordinate any referrals for diagnostics, specialists, physical therapy, etc. Contact Sedgwick to discuss special situations.
 There are no copays or coinsurance for authorized care in an accepted Workers’ Compensation claim.